Agent swarms: cooperation and coordination under stringent communications constraint: Introduction

 \section{Introduction}

-For more than a decade, the availability and range of applications for Unmanned Aerial Vehicles (UAVs) or ``drones'' has greatly increased, and now span areas such as logistics, agriculture, remote sensing, communication, security, and defense \cite{Haider-NJJBK-2022mdpi,Bekmezcia-ST-2013ahn}.
-In particular, UAV's appear to be useful for tasks which are too dangerous, expensive, or innaccessible by manned vehicles, and also offer the advantage of being able to use a swarm of smaller and less expensive drones, possibly with differing capabilities, in place of a single UAV.
-Groups of drones operating cooperatively have also been proposed for surveillance, search and rescue and military missions, especially since unlike a single UAV, a swarm can be robust against losses of individual drones.
-Further, since smaller and more agile individual swarm constituents can be difficult to detect, and similarly difficult to attack, they can have a natural advantage for applications in which the environment is contested.
+For more than a decade, the availability and range of applications for Unmanned Aerial Vehicles (UAVs) or ``drones'' has greatly increased. {They now span areas such as logistics, agriculture, remote sensing, communication, security, and defense \cite{Bekmezcia-ST-2013ahn,Shakhatreh-SFDAKOKG-2019ieeea,Haider-NJJBK-2022mdpi,Rejeb-ART-2022cea,Benarbia-K-2022mdpi,Kucharczyk-H-2021rse}.
+In particular, UAVs appear to be useful for tasks which are too dangerous, expensive, or innaccessible by manned vehicles.
+They also offer the advantage of being able to use a swarm of smaller and less expensive drones in place of a single UAV.
+In addition, the operating capabilities may differ across individual elements for the swarm.
+Groups of drones operating cooperatively have also been proposed for surveillance \cite{Stodola-NFVTBPNS-2022mesa,Shakhatreh-SFDAKOKG-2019ieeea,Maza-CCMO-2011jirs}, search and rescue \cite{Cameron-SW-2010suaave,Waharte-TJ-2009suaave,Horyna-BWAHFS-2023ar}, and military missions \cite{Grimal-S-2019jcsl,George-SS-2011jirs}.
+Using a swarm has the advantage of being robust against losses of individual drones.} Further, since smaller and more agile individual swarm constituents can be difficult to detect and attack, they can have a natural advantage for applications in which the environment is contested.